What Are the Best Mood Stabilizer Drugs for Bipolar Disorder?

 Lamotrigine (Lamictal) is one of the best mood stabilizers for the prevention of bipolar depression.
 Lurasidone (Latuda) is an antipsychotic that has been found to be particularly effective for bipolar depression.

-What are the best mood stabilizers for bipolar mania?
+What are the best mood stabilizers for mania?

 Lithium is one of the best mood stabilizers for mania.
 Sodium valproate is also used for mania.
 Mood stabilizers, including lithium, can sometimes take a couple of weeks to reach their full effect, so other medications like antipsychotics may also be used to treat acute mania.